taos fall road trips

 Taos’ Most Colorful Time of the Year

 Taos in the Fall is among one of the most beautiful sights you can find in New Mexico.
-All of the activities this town has to offer are made exponentially better when they take place among Taos’ already stunning landscape as the leaves are changing to the most beautiful colors and the mountain air becomes just a little bit more crisp in a way that makes you want to take a huge breath to take it all in.
+All of the activities this town has to offer are made exponentially better when they take place among Taos’ already stunning landscape as the leaves are changing to the most beautiful colors and the mountain air becomes just a little bit crisper.
+Take a deep breath; take it all in.

 If you’re headed to Taos for the ultimate leaf-peeping road trip, here are some picture-perfect autumn adventures:

 Driving Time: 2-1/2 to 3 hours

 Route: From Taos Plaza, Hwy.
 64 north to Hwy.
 522 north to Questa; Hwy.
 38 east to Red River, then south to Eagle Nest and Angel Fire; Hwy.
 64 west to Taos.

 New Mexico has long been known as The Land of Enchantment, so it’s only fitting that this designated scenic byway be called the Enchanted Circle.
 Explore the beautiful loop through mountains, valleys, mesa, and national forest and witness stunning fall colors that will leave you breathless.
 Download the map!

 Distance: 105 miles/170 KM

 Driving Time: 2-1/2 hours from Santa Fe to Taos (no stops)